Head of state: By hereditary succession

 Sometimes, however, primogeniture can operate through the female line.
 In some systems a female may rule as monarch only when the male line dating back to a common ancestor is exhausted.
 In 1980, Sweden, by rewriting its 1810 Act of Succession, became the first monarchy to declare equal (full cognatic) primogeniture, meaning that the eldest child of the monarch, whether female or male, ascends to the throne.
-Other European monarchies (such as the Netherlands in 1983, Norway in 1990 and Belgium in 1991) have since followed suit.
-Similar reforms were proposed in 2011 for the United Kingdom and the other Commonwealth realms, which came into effect in 2015 after having been approved by all of the affected nations.
-Sometimes religion is affected; under the Act of Settlement 1701 all Roman Catholics and all persons who have married Roman Catholics are ineligible to be the British monarch and are skipped in the order of succession.

-In some monarchies there may be liberty for the incumbent, or some body convening after the death of the monarch, to choose from eligible members of the ruling house, often limited to legitimate descendants of the dynasty's founder.
-Rules of succession may be further limited by state religion, residency, equal marriage or even permission from the legislature.

-Other hereditary systems of succession included tanistry, which is semi-elective and gives weight to merit and Agnatic seniority.
-In some monarchies, such as Saudi Arabia, succession to the throne usually first passes to the monarch's next eldest brother, and only after that to the monarch's children (agnatic seniority).

 By election

 Countries where the electoral system directly elects their head of state, by type:

 Election usually is the constitutional way to choose the head of state of a republic, and some monarchies: either direct election or indirect election by members of the legislature or another elected body (such as the Electoral College in the United States).
 Two-round systems or instant-runoff voting can reduce votes that could be wasted with the first-past-the-post system.

-By prerogative

-Exclusive prerogative allows the heads of states of constituent monarchies of a federation to choose the head of state for the federation among themselves, as in the United Arab Emirates and Malaysia.
-The pope, head of state of Vatican City, is chosen by previously appointed cardinals under 80 years of age from among themselves in a conclave.

-By appointment

-A head of state can be empowered to designate his successor, such as Lord Protector of the Commonwealth Oliver Cromwell, who was succeeded by his son Richard.